YamagutiSenior/clone_simple_notes/docs/content/getting_started/developer_workflow/_index.md

 ## Step 4: Merging the Code

 We can now merge the code.
-This is done so that the Vulnerability Report can be populated with this data.
+This is done so that the Vulnerability Report can be populated with the new vulnerability data.

 1. Click **view eligible approvers**

 2. You should see that the merge request approvals are active

+**Note:** Since we are an owner we can merge, but ideally this would only be done if there was approval from the security team.

 3. Press **Merge**